norvig/paip-lisp/docs/chapter21.md

 ## 21.12 Supporting the Lexicon

-This section describes the implementation of the macros `word`, `verb, noun`, and `abbrev.` Abbreviations are stored in a hash table.
+This section describes the implementation of the macros `word`, `verb`, `noun`, and `abbrev`.
+Abbreviations are stored in a hash table.
 The macro `abbrev` and the functions `get-abbrev` and `clear-abbrevs` define the interface.
 We will see how to expand abbreviations later.